Colorado Springs Trespassing Defense Attorney

 Third Degree Criminal Trespass is classed either as a petty offense (Class 1), or a Class 3 Misdemeanor (if the trespass was onto agricultural land), and the sentence can be up to six months in jail and a fine of up to $750.
 This offense can be a Class 5 Felony if the charge includes intent to commit a felony, in which case the sentence can range up to three years in jail and a fine of up to $100,000.

-Now would be a great time to talk with an experienced trespass attorney.
+Now would be a great time to talk with an experienced criminal attorney in Colorado Springs.

 Have You Been Charged With Trespassing in Colorado Springs?